• Skip to primary navigation

 Did I mention that this is a 5-ingredient recipe?
 The ingredients list is short and sweet!

 • vegetable oil - you'll need enough canola oil, or other oil with a high smoke point, to coat the bottom of your cast iron skillet.
+I wouldn't use olive oil because it can smoke too easily.

 • potatoes - I use either Yukon gold or russet potatoes.
 The russets are a bit starchier, but I don't mind the slightly softer texture.